Why You Should Have Family Photos Taken in Winter | Snoqualmie Family Photographer

 Winter Sunsets are truly gorgeous (and they are early!)

 When you have little ones who go to bed early, the benefit of early sunsets during the winter makes this a great time for family photos.
 Take advantage of those gorgeous winter evenings without keeping the kids up to 9pm (like you would have to in summertime).
-Of course, sunshine isn’t a guarantee as frequently as summer, but it is worth the wait if you’re able to be flexible with your session date.
+Of course, sunshine isn’t a guaranteed as frequently as in summer, but it is worth the wait if you’re able to be flexible with your session date.

 Snow makes a beautiful backdrop and fun activity.